cancerberoSgx/yamat/README.md

 # yamat: yet another mono-repo administration tool

 Tired of the complexities of lerna, rush or yarn workspaces ?
 This tool solves the problem of mono repos (multiple packages in the same repository) with a very straightforward solution.

-No links, no magic, not involved with the development cycle.
-All the rest is your responsibility, publish, versioning, no run on all, no tests, no parallel thing, no hacks
+ * npm based
+ * don't create links just execute npm commands
+ * Not involved with the development cycle.
+ * Just a simple transformation back and forward in version of your package's dependencies
+ * User is responsible on everythin else, publish, versioning, testing
+ * KISS.
+ * Don't try to be fast.

-KISS.
-No magic.
-Slow.
-Don't try to save space on your disk.
-Don't solve any npm problem - npm standard.
-Just a simple transformation to your package.json
+ * Don't try to save space on your disk.
+ * Don't solve any npm problem.
+Reuses most of already npm functionality it can.

-It's user responsibility to execute yamat link or unlink after install before publish.
+ * It's user responsibility to execute `yamat link` when starting development and `yamat unlink` before publishing

 # Tutorial